waydealphax/mullvadvpn-app/docs/security.md

 * The app does not look at ICMPv6 type and code headers.
 So all ICMPv6 is allowed between the specified IP networks.
+* The app has a setting _allow apple traffic_, which, when enabled, allows apple traffic to bypass the firewall in the blocked, connecting and disconnecting states.

 ### Disconnected